Where is packet pick-up?

 Local law patrol are a part of our event and as such will be monitoring both vehicle drivers and cyclists for adherence to the appropriate rules of the road.
 Bicyclists are subject to citation by law enforcement for violating state law or local ordinances.
 So be sure to obey all traffic laws and be a good ambassador of the sport of cycling at all times.
 Take particular care in supervising any child or teen companions.
 Parents/guardians are responsible for their children and should keep them closely supervised at all times, both on and off the bike.

 Always keep the following “rules of the road” in mind:

 - TDS participants must wear an approved helmet at all times when on the bike.

-– Use of earbuds/headphones is strongly discouraged.
+- Use of earbuds/headphones are forbidden.
 Your sense of hearing is critical to avoiding many hazards.

 - Never ride more than two abreast and share the road.
 Ride single file when other vehicles need to pass.
 Especially in these areas: